samueltenka/stronglenses/report.markdown

 has much fewer parameters, and is further regularized with batch normalization and dropout, so it has, in fact, the opposite relation: train_loss >> validation_loss.
 In any case, it is apparent that further training is unlikely to change the outperformance of MLP's by the shallow residual network.
+Note that the rest of this document is based on the model of least validation loss (not test loss) from a whole training history; in other words, we use a pocket algorithm to learn despite noisy training.

 Now, Dr. Nord suggested that a classifier with high precision but low recall would still be valuable, and even better a classifier that